Pampa Energia SA (PAM) CEO Gustavo Mariani on Q4 2019 Results - Earnings Call Transcript

 Alejandra Aranda

 In the past, we had the government requesting those endless excels to fill out with information in order to be able to figure out what to do in policy terms.
 At this point, have you been approached by government officials requesting that kind of information from you?
 Are they moving ahead?
-Or is it just standstill until is solved?
+Or is it just standstill until the debt is solved?

 Gustavo Mariani

-We haven't been approached with those kinds of requests.
-I don't know.
-So yes.
-I think solving that issue is the #1 priority today.
-And -- but it's not that -- the of the government is on paralysis until that is sold.
+We haven't been approached with those kinds of requests, no, not at all.
+So yes, I think solving the debt issue is the number one priority today.
+And -- but it's not that the rest of the government is on paralysis until that is solved.
 I'm sure that the energy team is working on explaining the situation to their bosses and making proposals.
 But so far, yet we haven't heard of any -- they haven't expressed any decision regarding these matters.

 Operator

 [Operator Instructions].
-Our next question comes from [indiscernible].
+Our next question comes from [indiscernible]

 Unidentified Analyst

 Just a question regarding the use of cash.
-As you are making some share buyback programs, are you expecting to back to the bond buybacks?
+As you are making some share buyback programs, are you also expecting to back to the bond buybacks?
 Or at current levels, do you believe that we will wait a little more?

 Gustavo Mariani

-Whether we will buy back bonds again, again it will depend on prices.
+Yes.
+The question was whether we will buy back bonds again, again it will depend on prices.
 We bought this $85 million -- $84 million of face value of debt, I think it was in September -- it was in August of last year at an average price of $0.75.
-After this week's event, prices have fallen, not reached that level.
-So again we will monitor the situation, but we don't disregard that we might do bond buyback if prices fall again.
+After this week's event, prices have fallen, not yet reached that level.
+So again, we will monitor the situation, but we don't disregard that we might do bond buyback if prices fall again.

 Operator

-Our next question comes from with [indiscernible].
+Our next question comes from Chris Dechiario with Marathon.

-Just want to know if there was any update or if you've had any maybe further discussions with government authorities, let's say, this year relating to sort of a future disposition of the PPAS, any renegotiation of the PPAs, whether that's the 287s, the Resolution 21s, the 220s, just anything that may have transpired on that front this year so far?
+Just wanted to know if there was any update or if you've had any maybe further discussions with government authorities, let's say, this year relating to sort of a future disposition of the PPAs, any renegotiation of the PPAs, whether that's the 287s, the Resolution 21s, the 220s, just anything that may have transpired on that front this year so far?
 And also, if your outlook for those has changed at all?

 Gustavo Mariani

-Our vision has not changed, and I think we have been saying for a while -- for a long time, the same thing.
-Is that is basically that, making changes to those PPAs on a unilateral basis is going to be very -- yes, they're very painful or we'll have several implications down the road that are going to be very bad for Argentina.
+Our vision has not changed, and I think we have been saying for a while -- for a long time, the same thing is that is basically that, making changes to those PPAs on a unilateral basis is going to be very -- yes, they're very painful or will have several implications down the road that are going to be very bad for Argentina.
 So as you know, since -- basically since 2001, because from the crisis of 2001 until 2010, there was no new installed capacities in Argentina.
 Since 2010 until today, all the new installed capacity was done through PPAs.

-The country because of the installed capacity of the build in the last few years because of the recession and the hike in tariff, the demand is not growing.
+The country because of the installed capacity of the build in the last few years and because of the recession and the hike in tariff, the demand is not growing.

 So currently, Argentina doesn't need new capacity.
 But if things reverse sooner rather than later, and also keep in mind that doing a combined cycle, it's a project that takes at least 3 years since the moment that you start thinking about it.
 So at some point, in the next couple of years, Argentina will need to begin thinking about new installed capacity in power generation.
 And if they touch the unilateral PPAs, so they will have problems attracting the private sector to do those investments.
 So I think that despite all that has been talked about last year, I think that this administration understands this which -- that means that PPAs are untouchable?
-No, it will depend on the degree of the macro deterioration in Argentina, what happens with the restructuring, et cetera.
+No, it will depend on the degree of the macro deterioration in Argentina, what happens with the debt restructuring, et cetera, and et cetera.
 So we believe that the government will do an effort to maintain the PPAs without touching them, but it will depend on how it goes with the macro situation and the degree of the deterioration basically.

 Operator

-Our next question comes from with [indiscernible].
+Our next question comes from Antonella Rapuano with Santander.

 I just wanted to know on the generation segment, 2 things.
-If you could give us some guidance of the impact of the price card and the specification of the legacy energy from last February.
-How much that would be the impact in EBITDA in an annual basis, if you could give us some guidance on it.
+If you could give us some guidance of the impact of the price cut and the specification of the legacy energy from last February, how much that would be the impact in EBITDA in an annual basis, if you could give us some guidance on it.
 And the second question is on the Ensenada Barragán CapEx.
 I recall you said it's about $200 million.
-But I was wondering if this is total CapEx or this Pampa CapEx?
+But I was wondering if this is total CapEx or this is Pampa CapEx?
 Or is $200 million includes YPF, also, a part?
 And also, when do you plan to move forward with these works in Ensenada Barragán?

 Gustavo Mariani

-The works at Ensenada Barragán, we have taken the decision a couple of weeks ago, and they have already started.
-It's less than $200 million, the total CapEx, and as said already, fully financed.
-So no -- Ensenada Barragán will not need capital -- further capital from the shareholders.
-And the first part of the question.
+Yes.
 The legacy will be something -- the impact for us, we estimate that will be around $30 million of less EBITDA in 2020.
-That would -- and obviously, it will depend on the availability of the equipment, the availability on the high requirements of -- yes, it will depend on several things, also how we move the inflation vis-à-vis the official exchange rate, et cetera.
+That would -- and obviously, it will depend on the availability of the equipment, the availability on the requirements of -- yes, it will depend on several things, also how we move the inflation vis-à-vis the official exchange rate, et cetera and et cetera.
 But we are assuming something around $30 million -- less than $30 million.

 Operator